 The combination of my views on religions, Christianity in particular, and having blazing copper colored hair has gotten me called angry quite often.
 And even without the standpoint on religion, redheads are often accused of being angry simply because they can be fairly quick to jump up and get real loud to defend themselves in any battle, verbal or physical.

 The thing is, I am not an angry person.
 I am utterly as laid back as someone can be without sleeping.
 Nothing really riles me.
 I don't sit behind my screen and grit my teeth, worry about the woes of the world, or pound my keyboard over random idiots on the internet, and we all know there are a lot of them.

-Maybe the bigger problem is that because I believe in live and let live, when someone brings an unwanted issue to me, I get real pissed off about it.
-How dare YOU invade my life with your BS?
+Maybe the bigger problem is that because I believe in live and let live when someone brings an unwanted issue to me I get really pissed off about it.
+How dare you invade my life with your nonsense?
 So how does defending oneself against the injustices of life make me angry?
 Well, if you truly believe that, then you also need to show due respect and honor to those who are 'angry' because in the past, and in the future, these were the warriors of your world.

-Its funny, I was a very scrawny kid.
-Never got in fights until junior high school, and then only 2.
-But I was also always the first girl picked in school sports, the first one chosen in contest of strength, intelligence, and academics but when it comes to the broader picture...
+It's funny; I was a very scrawny kid.
+I never got in fights until junior high school, and then only 2.
+But I was also always the first girl picked in school sports, the first one chosen in contests of strength, intelligence, and academics.